syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accordion/EJ2_ASP.NETCORE/getting-started.md

 ## Adding component to the Application

-* Now open your view page to render Accordion component.
+* Now, open your view page to render Accordion component.

 {% if page.publishingplatform == "aspnet-core" %}